I am thrilled to share that I'm taking the leap across the pond to London, England and expanding my photography portfolio in a new environment.

 The images I’ll be creating I’m excited to take to London with me.
 My fiancée is an investment counsellor and studying her for her third and final CFA exam – while I continue to edit my images on the road.
 As it’s a global certification, she’ll be writing in Hanoi, Vietnam while we spend a month there in February.

-Our arrival in London, England is scheduled for June 2024, and we are excited to leverage our travel time for building early connections and ensuring a seamless transition once we find our new home.
+Our arrival in London, England is scheduled for June 2024, and we are excited to leverage our travel time to build early connections and ensure a seamless transition once we find our new home.
 We don’t know anyone there. so recommendations, referrals, or introductions are the highest compliment.

 Coming from a world in Vancouver of finance, accounting, real estate, and business, it makes networking with those in the creative and photography space for me in London a dream.
-Only in the last eight months from pursuing photography full time had I learnt that:
+Only in the last eight months of pursuing photography full-time had I learnt that:

 I was the lone creative amongst our friend circle, as the cost of living in Vancouver demanded working in either one of the aforementioned trades or finding a side hustle.
 The prospect of immersing myself in a new city and forging authentic connections with those who share my creative ambitions is what excites me most.